MiladShahidi/BERT4ClickPath/README.md

-# Clickstream-Transformer
+# BERT4ClickPath

-Clickstream-Transformer is a Python library that has emerged out of the various models I have built around online shopping use cases.
-It implements a configurable Transformer-based model for clickstream data and can be easily configured and trained for a wide range of tasks.
+BERT4ClickPath is a Python library that has emerged out of the various models I have built around online shopping use cases.
+It implements a configurable Transformer-based model for click-path data and can be easily configured and trained for a wide range of tasks.
 The following are some examples:

 - Product recommendation (See BERT4Rec implementation below)